DigiBP/26SS_Zoo_Zuerich/README.md

 Furthermore, communication with customers is handled primarily through email without a centralized record of interactions.
 As a result, when sales representatives are absent or accounts are reassigned, valuable information about client conversations and negotiations is often lost.

 Sales managers also face difficulties obtaining an accurate overview of the sales pipeline.
-Weekly sales reports are manually compiled from different spreadsheets, manual presentation creature which consumes considerable time and often leads to outdated or inaccurate forecasts.
+Weekly sales reports are manually compiled from different spreadsheets, manual presentation creation which consumes considerable time and often leads to outdated or inaccurate forecasts.

 These issues have resulted in several operational problems: